goliveira/archlinux-goliveira/README.md

 w
 ```

-EFI with GPT using fdisk
+EFI with GPT using fdisk:

 ```
 fdisk /dev/sda